dlguswo333/dlguswo333.github.io/markdown/2024/05-18-en-typescript-5-5-notable-changes.md

 <br>

-There are more details that I could not introduce about Inferred Type Predicate, so for more please visite the official documentation and PR.
+There are more details that I did not introduce about Inferred Type Predicate here, so for more information please visit the official documentation and PR.

 https://devblogs.microsoft.com/typescript/announcing-typescript-5-5-beta/#inferred-type-predicates
 https://github.com/microsoft/TypeScript/pull/57465